1845-1932.

 Carl Axel Ekholm was born in Sund in Östergötland and was Uppsala's first city architect from 1878 to 1912.

 Österplan 13 in Uppsala, built in 1888.
-Photo: Unknown Photographer and Unknown Year / Upplandsmuseet.
+Photo: Unknown photographer and unknown year / Upplandsmuseet.

 Examples of houses that Ekholm was involved in, which are still standing are: Gästrike-Hälsinge nation (1880), Norrlands nation (1887-1889, the facade facing Fyrisån by I.G.
-Clason), the old Gravkapellet at Gamla kyrkogården in Uppsala (1882-1883), Österplan 13 (1888), Dragarbrunnsgatan 48 (1889), Flickskolan Magdeburg (1890) and Regnellianum (1891-1892).
+Clason), the old burial chapel at the Old Cemetery in Uppsala (1882-1883), Österplan 13 (1888), Dragarbrunnsgatan 48 (1889), Magdeburg Girls' School (1890) and Regnellianum (1891-1892).

 Burial site: 0128-1256